oshied/directord/README.md

 Director allows for the user to configure the application using environment variables, a configurations file, or command line switches.

+> NOTE: Because the user interface communicates with the server over a UNIX socket, the User and Server components are assumed to exist on the same machine.

 ### Messaging

 The cluster messaging is provided by ZeroMQ in a router format which ensures